 Comprehensive loss is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-Comprehensive loss relates to unrealized investment losses on the Company's marketable securities for the year ended December 31, 2014.
-Comprehensive loss was equal to net loss for the year ended December 31, 2013.
+Comprehensive loss relates to unrealized investment losses on the Company's marketable securities for the years ended December 31, 2015 and 2014.